 Remember that heartbreak is as much a part of life as breathing, eating etc. The majority of people will have had their hearts broken.

 In a way you can take comfort from that – that even if your relationship does break down, there will be people everywhere who will have felt that anguish and will be able to empathise with you.
-Enough of that let’s all love each other stuff now – let’s get to the point – here are 5 easy ways to save your relationship.
+Enough of that let’s all love each other stuff now – let’s get to the point – here are 5 easy steps to save your relationship.

-Give Your Partner Space
+Give Your Partner Space to Save Your Relationship

-This is probably the hardest thing to do if you feel your relationship slipping towards a breakup.
+This is probably the hardest thing to do if you feel your relationship slipping toward a breakup.
 We grip it tightly as a gut reaction and smother our partners to make sure they know how great you are together.

 Except that often leads to what is known as a push-pull scenario.
-You push for more affection and they pull away.
+You push for more affection, and they pull away.

 A relationship is like a flower that both of you invest time in – watering it, making sure it is fed and given enough sunlight etc. But like a flower, there is only so much cultivation that you can do actively.
 For the most part you need to let the relationship grow naturally with minor bits of input here and there.